Learning to translate by learning to communicate: Results

-The results from our experiments can be found in Table~\ref{tab:results}.
+Table~\ref{tab:main-results} shows the results from our main experiment.
 Firstly, our UNMT baseline based on iterative backtranslation (BT) shows a marked decrease in performance from the two higher-resource languages (Chinese and German) to the two lower-resource languages (Nepali and Sinhala).
-This is expected since BT-based UNMT often requires a very good model initialization \citep{lample-etal-2018-phrase} and multilingual models (like mBART) do not perform as well for lower-resource languages \citep{wu-dredze-2020-languages}.
+This is expected since BT-based UNMT often requires a strong initialization \citep{lample-etal-2018-phrase} and multilingual models (like mBART) do not perform as well for lower-resource languages \citep{wu-dredze-2020-languages}.

-Our model fine-tuned with both backtranslation and I2I-EC (mBART + I2I-EC + BT) remains close to or exceeds the baseline for the two higher-resource languages.
-However, this model achieves very poor performance on the lower-resource languages.
-Given baseline performance was already low for these languages, it seems that EC provides a worse initialization for backtranslation, and no translation performance emerged as a result.
+Our model fine-tuned with both backtranslation and I2I-EC remains close to or exceeds the baseline for the two higher-resource languages and Nepali but achieves very poor performance on Sinhala.
+It appears that EC provides a worse initialization for backtranslation for this language.

-In contrast, our ``text-to-image'' variant of EC-FT (mBART + T2I-EC + BT) yields the best performing model in 6/8 translation directions.
-In particular, we see significant gains for the lower-resource languages.
-Most striking is the Nepali$\rightarrow$English direction, which improves +30.8\% over the baseline.
-English$\rightarrow$Nepali also improves +11.9\%, Sinhala$\rightarrow$English +11.9\%, and English$\rightarrow$Chinese +13.0\%.
+In contrast, our ``text-to-image'' variant of EC-FT (T2I-EC) yields the best performing model in terms of mean BLEU for all four of our languages.
+In particular, we see significant gains for both lower-resource languages.
+Most striking is the Nepali-English pair, which sees a +15\% BLEU improvement over the baseline.
+While there are improvements in both directions, the Nepali$\to$English direction has the largest gain.
+By contrast, Sinhala shows improvements in both directions, with the larger improvement in the to-Sinhala direction (partially due to a stronger baseline).
+The improvements are smallest for German, which is both very high-resource and the most similar to English of our languages.
+The COMET scores were broadly correlated with BLEU scores in all of our settings.

-The model trained with T2I-EC does perform slightly worse than the baseline in the German-English pairs.
-The difference here is very slight: English$\rightarrow$German falls -2.14\% below the baseline, and German$\rightarrow$English falls only -0.20\%.
-We hypothesize that this discrepency may be due to the fact that German is one of the most high-resource languages in mBART \citep{liu-etal-2020-multilingual-denoising}, and because German is very similar to English and likely has significant vocabulary overlap.
-Thus, it is possible that our backtranslation baseline is nearing the ceiling for unsupervised performance (at least given the present data and amount of training).
+These results show that EC-FT of a pre-trained multilingual model can provide real improvement over a backtranslation-only baseline, giving proof-of-concept of communication for fine-tuning.